empa-scientific-it/cleedpy/docs/cleed_manual_gfm.md

 ```
 the matrix can either be supplied directly via the input file (`spp: - x/y/z` parameter specifier, see Section [sec_CSEARCH_in]) or be generated by the program using the symmetry of the surface structure.

-If atoms are related through a rotation axis or a mirror plane perpendicular to the surface, their $z$ coordinates have to be identical.
+If atoms are related through a rotation axis or a mirror plane perpendicular to the surface, their $`z`$ coordinates have to be identical.
 In addition, their lateral coordinates are linked such that there are only three search parameters linked to the entire group of symmetry-related atoms.
-Through the direct input of ${\cal P}$ more complicated symmetry operations can be realised, such as glide lines.
-Certain atoms can be optimised in $x,y,z$, while others are only optimised in $z$ or not at all; or groups of atoms can be kept as a rigid unit only optimising their centre of mass position.
+Through the direct input of $`{\cal P}`$ more complicated symmetry operations can be realised, such as glide lines.
+Certain atoms can be optimised in $`x,y,z`$, while others are only optimised in $`z`$ or not at all; or groups of atoms can be kept as a rigid unit only optimising their centre of mass position.

-Angles of incidence $\theta, \varphi$ are not optimised directly but through
+Angles of incidence $`\theta, \varphi`$ are not optimised directly but through
 ``` math
 \begin{equation}
 \begin{array}{rcl}